Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

-This conditional approach to sequential design construction is very elegant.
-We note two situations where application of the approach is useful, and which will be demonstrated in Section 4.2.
+This conditional approach to sequential design is very elegant.
+We note two useful applications.
 First, consider sequential designs for GP regression.
 An initial design would be constructed using a small setting of $\rho$ to emulate a space-filling design.
-However, in subsequent sequential design updates, data will have been collected giving information on a data-supported value of $\rho.$ At each iteration, the kernel matrix can be updated using the most recent point estimate of $\rho$, thereby resulting in sequential designs that start off as space-filling but which evolve to extract more meaningful information from the process being observed:
+Sequential design updates can then use a data-supported values of $\rho,$ resulting in sequential designs that start off as space-filling but which evolve to extract more meaningful information from the process being observed.